Whether you’re a classroom teacher, art teacher, art studio owner or homeschooler, these tips will help you be a star in the art room.

 3) Formulate a Plan

 While you may not need to plan out your entire year ahead of time, it’s a good idea to figure out what you will be sharing in the classroom in the short term.
-Working with the Elements of Art is a nice place to start.
-Two weeks each of line, shape, color, form, space, texture and value is a nice place to start.
-Or, you might choose to look at which master artists have a birthday in the months to come and find lesson plans inspired by their work.
+Working with the elements of art is a nice place to start.
+I like to break my months down into weeks.
+Week one I introduce an artist, week two, I introduce a theme, week three I concentrate on drawing and week four I allow for/encourage free choice.
+You can also choose to look at which master artists have a birthday in the months to come and find lesson plans inspired by their work.

 4) Arm Yourself with Loads of Teaching Inspiration

 The KinderArt Club is a membership site where you are given access to an online portal where lesson plans and other teaching materials are made available as digital PDFs.
 You can choose to pay monthly or annually and once you enrol, you will have instant access to all the materials inside the club, including exclusive lesson plans for children in K-5 (5-11yrs).

 The art lessons are grouped into Packs or Bundles and TWO packs a month are added inside the membership site.
 Each pack is based on a theme or an artist and they are alternated.
 So, one month you will receive two packs with art lessons based on a theme (like winter, transportation, the weather, clay, or nature, for example) and the next month you will receive two packs with art lessons based on an artist (like van Gogh, O’Keeffe, da Vinci, Monet or Rembrandt).